Skip to content

 By the time I finished the setup, I’d lost the thought entirely.

 So, in classic developer fashion, I wrote a script to save myself 30 seconds per post.
 Honestly?
 It was worth it.
-Sometimes the best way to solve a problem is to automate it away completely.

 Why Bun?